ToadKing/comic-scraper/README.md

 If you are downloading large comics with 100+ pages you want to make sure you're using a 64-bit browser.
 Otherwise you will probably run into memory issues.

+**WARNING:** PNG downloads will create crazy huge files for even small comics, handle with care.

 ## Build
 ```
 npm install